 "My thoughts and prayers are with you"

 On every social media post where someone discloses a medical condition, these exact words pop up numerous times.
-Which makes them…a cliché.
-Sure, some people practice what they preach and will kneel down and say that prayer, but for the majority of those using the phrase, it is just the first thing that comes to mind.
-While the intention may be there, it can come off as insincere.
+While it's well-intentioned and perfectly acceptable, it can come off as insincere.
 Try rephrasing your feelings into something a little more personal if you want to let someone know you care about them.

-“At least you don’t have a real medical condition”
+"At least you don’t have anything really bad"

 "You are going to beat this"

 In a perfect world, everyone would recover from sickness.
-However, this has been scientifically proven to be not true billions of times.
-While you might think that by telling someone that they are going to recover is motivating and uplifting, it is likely they have already done the research and know their prognosis.
+However, while you might think that telling someone that they are going to recover is motivating and uplifting, it may in fact apply pressure on them to recover quickly.